 If you pursue translational research that meets a clear market need, want to guide its development, and have the passion and perseverance, you might consider starting your own company.
-UI Ventures, part of the University of Iowa Office of Research and Economic Development, works closely with the UI Research Foundation to connect you to the resources you will need to get started, including consultation, gap funding, market research, and mentors.
+UI Ventures works closely with the UI Research Foundation to connect you to the resources you will need to get started, including consultation, company funding, market research, and mentors.

 As with patent applications, no two cases are alike when it comes to startups.
 However, below you will find the steps generally involved in creating a company.

 Contact UI Ventures

 If you are interested in creating a startup around your new technology, reach out to UI Ventures at 319-384-3425, or email Directors Jordan Kaufmann at email@example.com or Paul Dymerski at firstname.lastname@example.org.

 Meet with UI Ventures Staff (and, possibly, UIRF)

 We’ll discuss the pros and cons of starting a company and whether it makes sense to submit your invention to the UIRF, if you have not already done so.
 After reviewing your invention and defining the product or service you plan to deliver, we’ll help determine which path makes the most sense for you, and inform you of available local, regional and national resources.

 Pre-Venture and Research Stage